This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Since we are new to Nigerian Dwarf goats, we have done quite a lot of research getting ready for our three coming in the next week.
 I like to know what I am getting into in as much detail as possible.
 Goat fencing can be confusing because there are a lot of opinions on what does and does not work.

-One, where are we going to put the goats (housing).
+One, where are we going to put the goats (pen or housing).
 Two, how are we going to contain the goats (fencing).
 Three, what are we going to feed the goats (food).

 I’ve quickly learned that there are so many opinions on each of the three above areas and I think that different ways work for different people.
-You can find out more about preparing for your first goats here.
-If you haven’t purchased your goats yet, find out how to choose your first goats here.
+If you haven’t purchased your goats yet, find out how to choose them and get started raising them!

 It can be really overwhelming with all of the options for each area and no clear answer.
 For that reason, I want to focus here on Nigerian Dwarf Goat fencing in the hopes that I can provide concise information for others just getting into goats.